 Almost all children defined as vulnerable will already have an allocated Children’s Services Family Partner or Social Worker and in addition to support from school, they will have their welfare monitored by Children’s Services for the duration of the public health crisis.

-However, there will be a few children without a worker deemed vulnerable by school or a child or young person deemed vulnerable may not attend school despite the school making a placement available.
-In these cases, the school will make contact in the first instance with the MASH professional’s helpline on 0191 643 5555.
-School may also at this time have decided to provide support for children they deem vulnerable and on the edge of children’s social care interventions.
+.

 We will encourage all pupils to attend school.
 In circumstances where a parent is concerned about their child attending school, will explore the reasons for this directly with the parent and talk through these anxieties with the parent following the advice set out by Public Health England.